run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/portfolio-and-catalog/configuration/register-request-justification.md

 1-  Access the functionality Request Justification through the main menu
     Processes \> Portfolio and Catalog Management \> Request Justification;

-2-  Click on "New" and complete all mandatory fields;
+2-  Click on "New" and complete all mandatory fields:

   -Suspension: it defines if the justification will be used when suspending the request;